archphile/AthensFMRadios/README.md

 Note: If you didn't find a specific radio this means:

 1. I forgot it
-2. I did not find a usable http stream (ex.
-SKAI 100.3)
+2. I did not find a usable http stream
 3. It's a religious radio station

 For 1 and 2 and in cases where an existing pls is not functional, feel free to open issues, fork and send back etc..